rishabh1b/AerialRobotics/README.md

 # AerialRobotics
+This repository has the code base for the projects accomplished as part of the course _CMSC828T:Planning, Perception and control for Aerial Robots_ at the University of Maryland
 ### Trajectory Planning for Helical and Diamond Trajectories
 ---------------------------------------
 The folder P1Ph2 involves code to generate a diamond and helical trajectory and tuned controllers to achieve it.

 | Diamond Trajectory  | Helical Trajectory|
 | ------------------- | ----------------- |